rss21www/rss2021/_program/testoftimeaward.md

 Please joint the awardee's keynote on July 14, 10:00 PT:

-<b>Title: *Factor Graphs: Exploiting Structure in Robotics*</b>
+<b>Title: *From Square Root SAM to GTSAM: Factor Graphs in Robotics*</b>

 **Abstract:** Many estimation, planning and optimal control problems in robotics have an optimization problem at their core.
 In most of these optimization problems, the objective function is composed of many different factors or terms that are local in nature, i.e., they only depend on a small subset of the variables.
-A particularly insightful way of modeling this locality structure is using the concept of factor graphs, a bipartite graphical model in which factors represent functions on subsets of variables.
-Factor graphs can represent a wide variety of problems across robotics, expose opportunities to improve computational performance, and are beneficial in designing and thinking about how to model a problem, even aside from performance considerations.
-We discuss each of these three aspects in detail, and review a number of state of the art robotics applications in which factor graphs have been used with great success.
+10 years ago the Square Root SAM papers identified factor graphs as a particularly insightful way of modeling this locality structure.
+Since then we have realized that factor graphs can represent a wide variety of problems across robotics, expose opportunities to improve computational performance, and are beneficial in designing and thinking about how to model a problem, even aside from performance considerations.
+Many of these principles have been embodied in our evolving open source package GTSAM, which puts factor graphs front and central, and which has been used with great success in a number of state of the art robotics applications.
+We will also discuss where factor graphs, in our opinion, can break into other fields of robotics besides mapping and state estimation, where these graphical models have typically excelled.

 <table class="table">